Bachelor of Arts in Sociology, 2010

-But did you know he also spent the last year and a half engaging in discussion forums and writing papers as an Ashford University online student?
+But did you know he also engaged in discussion forums and wrote papers as an Ashford University online student?
 Just like any other person, this celebrity needed and wanted a college education.

-Daley, now 33 and living in Dallas, Texas, has been a professional basketball player since 2000 and has been with the Globetrotters for six years; in that time, he has traveled to more than 60 countries.
-But he’s more than a ball player – he’s also a motivational speaker and an author.
+Daley, of Dallas, Texas, became a professional basketball player in 2000 and retired from the Globetrotters in 2014 after 10 years as team captain.
+In that time, he traveled to more than 60 countries.
+But he was always more than a ball player – he’s also a motivational speaker and an author.
 He takes it as a personal mission to “motivate and encourage people to greatness.”

 In fact, it was his passion for motivating others that made him decide to finish his college education.
 “I found myself talking a lot about the importance of an education in my motivational speeches and one day I thought to myself, ‘How can I speak on education if, when I had the chance to get an education, I didn’t take advantage of it?’
 I also never wanted anybody to label me as ‘just’ an athlete.”

-The long hours certainly paid off; in May 2010, Daley graduated from Ashford University with a Bachelor of Arts in Sociology.
-“Life has definitely changed for me as an Ashford graduate.
+The long hours certainly paid off; in May 2010, Daley graduated from Ashford University with a Bachelor of Arts in Sociology at age 33.
+“Life definitely changed for me as an Ashford graduate.
 People respect me more and people are inspired by me in ways that I never thought possible; this time, it has nothing to do with basketball!”